simonagren/simonagren.github.io/content/posts/2020-03-04--azurebot-nodejs-part3/index.md

 ### SiteTypeStep
 The first **siteTypeStep** will use a **ChoicePrompt**.

 We will use the **WaterFallStepContext** to populate **siteDetails** with values in every step.

-And if we don't have a siteType value in siteDetails, we will prompt the user.
+If we don't have a siteType value in siteDetails, we will prompt the user.
 In this case, we use the dialog/prompt we added using the **CHOICE_PROMPT**.

 And if we have a value, we will just run **.next(siteDetails.siteType)** and send the value to the next step in the WaterFall Dialog.

 ```typescript
 private async siteTypeStep(stepContext: WaterfallStepContext): Promise<DialogTurnResult> {